 Buying a health insurance policy has become a necessity nowadays, with the rising cost of health care and a sedentary lifestyle leading to more frequent trips to the emergency room.
 While there are a lot of options when it comes to picking a health insurance plan from both private as well as public insurance companies, the type of coverage and premium amounts play a key role in choosing a health insurance policy.

 With health insurance being an additional expense, many of us would hesitate to buy a high premium plan that offers wide-ranging health coverage.
 For those of us who would like to benefit from extensive without having to pay a high premium regularly, fixed and indemnity based health plans come to the rescue.

 What is a Fixed Benefit Health Insurance Plan?

 A fixed benefit health plan is one where a fixed amount of funds (the sum insured) is paid out to cover expenses for a predetermined illness or condition that has been insured.
-The fixed benefit plan can be used as a supplement to a regular health insurance plan that provides an additional source of funds during a pre-insured health incident.
+The fixed benefit plan can be used as a supplement to a that provides an additional source of funds during a pre-insured health incident.

 Benefits of Fixed Benefit Health Plans:

 A fixed benefit plan can be used to cover a wide range of services, such as hospital cash policy, critical illness cover or personal accident cover.
 An individual can choose the provisions of the fixed benefit health plan based on the provisions of their existing health insurance plan.
 Thus, the fixed benefit health plan works as a filler to cover any possible expenses that are not covered by the regular health insurance plan.